keras-team/keras-io/templates/getting_started/benchmarks.md

 We employed synthetic data for all benchmarks.
 We used `bfloat16` precision for all LLM training and inferencing, and LoRA<sup>6</sup> for all LLM training (fine-tuning).
-Additionally, we applied `torch.compile()` to compatible native PyTorch implementations (with the exception of Gemma training and Mistral training due to incompatibility).
+Based on the recommendations of the PyTorch team, we used `torch.compile(model, mode="reduce-overhead")` to compatible native PyTorch implementations (with the exception of Gemma training and Mistral training due to incompatibility).

 To measure out-of-the-box performance, we use high-level APIs (e.g. `Trainer()` from HuggingFace, plain PyTorch training loops and Keras `model.fit()`) with as